Is a man you know being abused at home?

 - He might believe that he’s at fault and that by changing his behaviour the abuse will stop.

-- He might love his partner, but hate the violence and abuse.
+- It is very common for an abused man to love his partner, but hate the violence and abuse.
 He could live in hope that his abuser’s ‘good side’ will reappear.
 He may want to help his partner change.

-- He might be dependent upon his partner, emotionally and financially.
+- A male victim of domestic abuse might be dependent upon his partner, emotionally and financially.

 - He may experience feelings of shame, guilt and embarrassment.